 When are Plea Deals Negotiated

 A plea deal can be taken by either side at any stage of the litigation or trial process.
 It’s commonly done when a suspect is arrested, but before the prosecution files any charges.
-The idea is to persuade the defendant to admit to the guilt in the hopes of ending the case as quickly as possible.
+The idea is to persuade the defendant to admit guilt in the hopes of ending the case as quickly as possible.

 Of course, arriving at a mutual decision between the prosecution and the defendant requires much negotiation, which takes time.
 So it's common for plea bargains to continue talks even during or after a court trial.

 When a jury is split on their verdict, for example, a plea deal is often preferable for both sides rather than continuing on another lengthy trial.
-Even if the defendant is found guilty, a plea bargain can still be negotiated if the former decides to appeal the case to a higher court.
+Even if the defendant is found guilty, a plea bargain can still be negotiated if the defendant decides to appeal the case to a higher court.

 Plea Bargain Alternatives